 - a.
 When a member body or an international consortium requests a new project for CJK Unified Ideograph extension or the IRG's current collection is near completion.
 The IRG may decide at an IRG meeting to call for submission of new ideographs to form a new collection.
 The IRG will specify the deadline for submission. - b.
 The IRG will give a name to the new collection using the year of the call (in four-digit format)9. - c.
 Each member body/international consortium with proposed ideographs must submit the ideographs before the specified deadline with the required data described in Section 2 of this document. - d.
 Submitters must ensure that the ideographs are submitted with all the required information.
-If only minor problems are encountered, such as some required information is found missing or misplaced, the IRG chief editor or technical editor may ask the submitter to re-submit the
+If only minor problems are encountered, such as some required information is found missing or misplaced, the IRG chief editor or technical editor may ask the submitter to re-submit the information or supply additional information.
+Otherwise, the submission may be rejected because consolidation with other submissions cannot be carried out. - e.
+An initial review of all submissions for a new collection will be done during an IRG meeting to estimate the size of the collection.
+The IRG will use the guidelines given in Annex L to estimate the number of working sets for the collection.
+If multiple working sets are deemed necessary, the IRG meeting will determine how the collection will be split so that the IRG can work on one working set at a time.
+The decision on the number of working sets may be revised after the review of the first consolidation in an IRG meeting as stated in 3.4.f.

-9 The first IRG collection using this naming convention is IRG Collection 2015.
+&lt;sup>9 The first IRG collection using this naming convention is IRG Collection 2015.